Air traffic control review ordered with flight disruptions ‘to last for days’

 British Airways, which operates the most flights to and from the west London airport, was the worst affected airline.

-There were at least 23 departures and 51 arrivals cancelled at Gatwick at Tuesday.
+There were at least 23 departures and 51 arrivals cancelled at Gatwick on Tuesday.

+Prime Minister Rishi Sunak told broadcasters: “I know people will be enormously frustrated by the disruption that’s impacting them.

+“Thankfully things like this are rare and the issue itself was fixed in a matter of hours, but the disruption obviously is continuing and will last for a little while longer.

 Transport Secretary Mark Harper told GB News: “This was a technical fault.
 We do not think this was a cybersecurity incident.